ChristianGalla/AutoStartConfirm/README.md

 # Auto Start Confirm

-More and more programs want to start automatically when Windows starts or a user logs on.
+More and more programs want to start automatically when Windows starts, or a user logs on.

 Many startup programs can slow down the boot process.
 In addition, malicious software, such as keyloggers, can survive reboots.